Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling: Refining the idea

-\emph{Refining the idea.---} The key to the advantage of ICO comes from the cancellations conferred by $U_{\mathrm{ICO}}$ relative to the regular sorting unitary $U$.
+The key to the advantage of \suggQ{postselection} comes from the cancellations conferred by $U_{\mathrm{ICO}}$ relative to the regular sorting unitary $U$.
 We have introduced these cancellations as replacing a single step in the HBAC protocol, but they can, in fact, replace the entire protocol.
+As well, different unitaries $U$ can dramatically increase the probability of successful postselection.
 We shed light on some of the many avenues down which one can proceed after adding quantum switches to their toolbox.

-First, consider an arbitrary $n+1$-qubit density matrix subject only to the quantum switch $U_{\mathrm{ICO}}$ in Fig. \ref{fig:schematic}\textbf{c)} (``ICO alone'' in Table \ref{tab:my-table}).
-Without the remainder of the HBAC protocol, we find the same transfer matrices as in Eqs. \eqref{eq:T+} and \eqref{eq:T-} but with all of the nonzero entries replaced by unity.
-In fact, we can consider how the coefficients of the entire state evolve, through $\boldsymbol{\lambda}^{t+1}=\boldsymbol{S}\boldsymbol{\lambda}^t$, with $\boldsymbol{S}_+$ having the two eigenstates $\ket{\mathrm{\bf{g}}}$ and $\ket{\mathrm{\bf{e}}}$, and so the same protocol can be performed to fully purify $n$ of the qubits.
-Again, the process can be repeated indefinitely until the control qubit is measured to be $\ket{+}$ such that this result can be guaranteed with zero uncertainty.
-ICO alone can be used to implement algorithmic cooling, without recourse to shuttling entropy to and from an external heat bath!